Evertras/bubble-table/README.md

 Displays a table with a header, rows, footer, and borders.

-Border shape is customizable with a basic thick square default, and style can be applied for color.
+Border shape is customizable with a basic thick square default.
+The color can be modified by applying a base style with `lipgloss.NewStyle().BorderForeground(...)`.

-Styles can be applied to columns, rows, and individual cells.
-Column style is applied first, then row, then cell when determining overrides.
+Styles can be applied globally and to columns, rows, and individual cells.
+The base style is applied first, then column, then row, then cell when determining overrides.
+The default base style is a basic right-alignment.
+[See the main feature example](./examples/features/main.go) to see styles and how they override each other.

 Can be focused to highlight a row and navigate with up/down (and j/k).
 These keys can be customized with a KeyMap.